kushbharti/Movie_Recommandation_Sys/Readme.md

-# 🎬 CineMatch - Movie Recommendation System
+# 🎬 Movie Recommendation System

 A content-based Movie Recommendation System built using Machine Learning, Natural Language Processing (NLP), and Streamlit.
 The application recommends similar movies based on movie metadata such as genres, keywords, cast members, directors, and movie overviews.